LotrExtendedTeam/Extended-Wiki/wiki/docs/wiki/entities/passive/Hobbit_Farmer.md

 ## Trading

-Players who have neutral or positive alignment with Hobbits can trade with the farmers.
+Players who have neutral or positive alignment with [[hobbit_faction|Hobbits]] can trade with the farmers.
 Upon trading with then, the player will be bestowed the advancement "**Farmer Maggot's Cousin**".
 Additionally, if the player buys potatoes from the farmer, the player will be bestowed the advancement "**Boil 'Em, Mash 'Em...**".

 Hobbit farmers sell products from their farms.
 This includes vegetables such as carrots, potatoes, lettuce and pipe-weed leaves.
 They also sell a variety of seeds, as well as items from the barn: wool, leads, buckets of milk, etc.